When Not To File a Homeowners Insurance Claim

 “Yes, it's unfair to be penalized for using the insurance you've paid for,” she adds.
 “But because most states allow insurers to freely penalize their customers for filing claims, it’s up to you to protect yourself.
 Some states do limit the amount an insurer can surcharge you after a claim, but not all.”

-Other experts are more aggressive about what replacement or repair amounts that shouldn’t result in an insurance claim.
+Other experts are more aggressive about what shouldn’t result in an insurance claim.

-Former adjuster Jonathan Stein recently told houselogic.com that most homeowners claims for less than $3,000 aren’t worth reporting.
-(For claims related to water damage, he raises his minimum to $10,000.
-Mainly because some insurers will cancel your policy when it’s up for renewal due to concerns about mold.)
+Former adjuster Jonathan Stein says that most homeowners claims under $3,000 aren’t worth reporting.
+For claims related to water damage, he raises his minimum to $10,000.
+Mainly because some insurers will cancel your policy when it’s up for renewal due to concerns about mold.

 Gardner and others say you’d be better off paying for related repair or replacement costs out of your own pocket rather than filing a claim.

 Kevin Foley suggests that first you should figure out what it’ll cost to repair any damage to your home.
 If the price tag is less than your deductible, “fix it yourself.”
 And if it’s just over your deductible?
 “Still, I would try to fix it myself,” says the agent with PFT&K Insurance Brokers in Milltown, New Jersey.
 “It's when the cost of repair is too high to handle, that’s when I would file a claim.”

 The moral of the story here, he adds, is “if you're going to use your insurance, make sure it counts.”

-Adds Shaffer (via To Claim or Not To Claim…That is the question), “consumers must … wake up to the fact that, for now, and until legislation or voluntary action changes things, we should simply ‘not claim the small stuff.’”
+Adds Shaffer (via To Claim or Not To Claim…That is the question), “until legislation or voluntary action changes things, we should simply ‘not claim the small stuff.’”
 Instead, people need to look at home insurance policies “as a consumer product to cover major losses.”

 Filing claims on any sort of regular basis will provoke a negative reaction from your insurer.